I will say darn near anything in an Uber or Lyft ride, especially in Mexico.

-These jobs are also often disparate, unrelated.
-A doctor may maintain a working farm, a psychologist work as a secretary, an architect as an artist.
-Uber conversations are a great way to learn about people's lives and working in Mexico (as well as where to find a battery for your Android).
+These jobs are often disparate, unrelated.
+A doctor may maintain a working farm, a psychologist may work as a secretary, or an architect as an artist.
+Uber conversations are a great way to learn about people's lives and what working in Mexico is like (as well as where to find a battery for your Android).

 You thought this was a rather intimidating picture of a Mexican Uber driver, didn't you?

 It's actually New York Dolphin Defensive Tackle A.J.
 Francis, who moonlights as an Uber driver in that city.
 Fooled you!
 Makes me think you should check out my article, "U.S. Home to Five of the World's Deadliest Cities."